Denominations

 The reformer Tsongkhapa established the Gelugpa order from the Kadampa, a Nyingma sect.
 He imposed celibacy as one of this denomination’s requirements.

 The Dalai Lama is the leading public figure of this denomination.
-He is not the head of the order; the abbot of Ganden occupies that position.
+He is not the head of the order (the abbot of Ganden occupies that position) but he is certainly the most widely recognized Tibetan public figure.

-The Panchen lama is another pre-eminent Gelugpa leader.
-Still a child, he is currently being held in detention by the government of the People's Republic of China.
+The Panchen Lama is another pre-eminent Gelugpa leader.
+Chokyi Nyima is currently being concealed or held in detention by the government of the People's Republic of China, which has designated its own Panchen.

-Geshe Kelsang Gyatso, whose view on an essential matter contradicts that of both the Ganden Tripa, who is the actual traditional head of the denomination, and the Dalai Lama, who is the most famous and beloved, has established a New Kadampa sect but it cannot be called a tradition.
+Geshe Kelsang Gyatso holds a view on an essential matter that is in contradiction with that of both the Ganden Tripa, who is the actual traditional head of the Gelug denomination, and the Dalai Lama, who is the most famous and beloved.
+He has established a New Kadampa sect but it cannot be called a tradition.

 Kagyu